 Below are some ideas on how to photograph 3 Dimensional (3D) art for promotional purposes and/or for providing digital entries for art competitions.
 This also includes ideas and tips on how to professionally photograph art installations and public art.

-If an artist were to follow these ideas when recording and presenting their 3D art, their chances for being accepted will surely increase.
+If an artist were to follow these ideas when recording and presenting their 3D art, their chances of being accepted will surely increase.

 At the end of this post is a link to a more detailed PDF article on this subject, along with additional ideas on how to photograph any 2D art.

-- Then move around one of the lights to start creating shadows, once you have reached a desired shadow leave the light and begin shooting
+Then move around one of the lights to start creating shadows, once you have reached the desired shadow leave the light and begin shooting

 2. Camera Settings

 Set the ISO to 100 (this will reduce “noise” in the digital image)

 Set the camera to “aperture priority” (this will keep the aperture locked)

 Set the aperture to f/8 or higher (this will put more of the image in focus)